-Admission Requirements for the Teacher Education Program
+Admission Requirements for the School of Education:

 - Associate in Arts degree from a regionally accredited institution or at least 60 semester credit hours of postsecondary education with completion of the general studies requirement.